Geonovum/inspire-handreiking/md/dataharmonisatie.md

 # Data
 De aangemerkte INSPIRE datasets worden conform de INSPIRE uitvoeringsbepalingen ontsloten.
 Datasets en -services die onder één van de 34 INSPIRE-thema's vallen, moeten te vinden, raadplegen en downloaden zijn.
 De datasets komen vaak in twee varianten voor, namelijk:
 - de niet-geharmoniseerde dataset, de zogenaamde as-is dataset, zoals die in de lidstaat aanwezig is;
 - en/of de geharmoniseerde dataset, de dataset conform de INSPIRE-datamodellen in de INSPIRE-dataspecificaties.

+Naast dit onderscheid geeft de Europese Commissie ook prioriteit aan bepaalde datasets, de zogenaamde prioritaire datasets.

 In dit hoofdstuk wordt allereerst ingegaan op het onderscheid as-is versus geharmoniseerd.
-Vervolgens komt de dataharmonisatie en alle processtappen die daarbij aan bod komen aan de orde.
+Vervolgens komen de prioritaire datasets aan de orde.
+En tot slot komt de dataharmonisatie en alle processtappen die daarbij horen aan bod.

 ## As-is versus geharmoniseerd
-Deze vraag is voorgelegd aan de EU commissie:
+Aan de EU commissie is de onderstaande vraag m.b.t. as-is versus geharmoniseerd voorgelegd:

 *What is the position of INSPIRE regarding the status of the view and download services serving the INSPIRE data ‘as is’ at the moment the harmonized data shall to be served?
 Are the data providers in the member states allowed to ‘pull out the plug’ after the view and download service offer harmonized data.
 Or are the view and download services serving the INSPIRE data ‘as is’ considered as SDSs?
 Or both?
 The data providers can decide themselves how to deal with this?
 Keep the service up or pull out the plug.
 Are you able to give us the reference to the Directive with respect to this issue?*